 3. Better Quality for Critical Applications

 Quality of Service (QoS) is a feature that lets you prioritize internet traffic for your most important applications.
 So let’s say you have five different data types (e.g. voice, video, and cloud storage) that cross your network, one of which is critical, four of which are not.
 For example, let’s say the two most important data types for you are voice and VDI.
 Without SD-WAN, it’s harder to police.
 SD-WAN gives you ability to ensure your important business applications are prioritized vs Ned in Accounting hogging your bandwidth because he’s catching up on the latest season of Game of Thrones.
 In order to protect yourself from the Ned’s of the world, SD-WAN allows you to guarantee bandwidth by application.
-For example, imagine that everyone in the office decided to download an iPhone update at the same time.
+Further, imagine that everyone in the office decided to download an iPhone update at the same time.
 Well, in this case, you’re able to mitigate that because at worst they aren’t going to take up more than x% of your bandwidth.
 So, because of the policies put in place, only those folks trying to update their phones would suffer versus your business.

 If you depend on a cloud-based application, it must be available 24/7…period.
 Many organizations we work with have public cloud services and an outage could be devastating.
 In the case of redundant internet (even if it was firewall based) there could be a period of time during an outage where no connection will be present until the failover completes.
 With SD-WAN, you can leverage tools that can actually let you prioritize the internet traffic to your SaaS based application (e.g. Vonage, Office365, Azure, AWS, all those guys).